Lunatask

 Lunatask alternatives

-Not a perfect fit?
+Is this not quite the right fit?
 Here are three alternatives:

 • Todoist – Simpler and faster for pure tasks, but lacks life-tracking features.
 Choose this if you want a simple, fast to-do list without journaling or habits.